UKRSE/UKRSE.github.io/conf2016_sponsors.md

 </ul>
 </div>

-This conference would not be possible without the support the EPSRC provides via the RSE-Network, which we gratefully acknowledge.
+This conference would not be possible without the support that the EPSRC provides via the RSE-Network, which we gratefully acknowledge.

 This is the first conference of Research Software Engineers.
-It's a community conference so we want to keep registration as low as possible and, where possible, support the attendance of RSEs who do not have access to funds for conferences.
+It's a community conference so we want to keep cost of registration as low as possible and, where possible, support the attendance of RSEs who do not have access to funds for conferences.
 We're expecting around 150 RSEs, from all backgrounds and disciplines, to attend this first conference.